ingeniasoftware/luthier-ci/docs/en/007_debug.md

     <i class="fa fa-warning" aria-hidden="true"></i>
     <strong>Requires that there is data in the output buffer</strong>
     <br />
-    Luthier-CI adds the PHP Debug Bar code in the output buffer BEFORE it is processed and sent to the browser by the <code> output</code> library of CodeIgniter.
+    Luthier CI adds the PHP Debug Bar code in the output buffer BEFORE it is processed and sent to the browser by the <code> output</code> library of CodeIgniter.
 Therefore, it is necessary to have used at least once the function<code>$this->load-> view()</code> or have explicitly defined an output buffer to work on.
 The <code>echo</code> statements DO NOT produce any internal output buffer.
 In addition, stopping the execution of the script with the functions <code>die</code> or <code>exit</code> will prevent the PHP Debug Bar from being displayed.
 </div>

 ### <a name="add-your-own-data-collectors"></a> Add your own data collectors